learnerMueez/mueez-git/README.md

 # mueez-git
-this sis for my learning of Git
+this is for my learning of Git